boxspah/picture-shiritori/rules.md

 ## Drawing

-The drawing should resemble the word selected.
+The drawing must resemble the word selected.
 Simply writing out the word is not a valid drawing.
+If the drawing is intended as a joke or is not literally representative of the word, other players must agree that the drawing is acceptable.
+For example, drawing a pile of poop for "physics" is only valid if other players agree that physics is poop.

 The drawing must be done at least partially by hand — fully computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.
 Hardware aids, such as a drawing tablet, are allowed*.

+The drawing may only be started after the preceding player has ended their turn.
+Preparing drawings or assets in advance is not allowed.
+Selecting a colour palette ahead of time is allowed.

 ## Permitted words

 All English words are allowed, with the following restrictions:

-- No words ending with 'y';
+- No words ending with 'x', 'y', or 'z';
 - No abbreviations or acronyms;
 - No proper nouns